The UK High Court’s Final Judgment

 In many territories outside the US and Canada, brand owners have been able to obtain very broad trademark rights across a wide range of goods and services, where it’s not necessary to prove “actual use” of those goods and services.
 As trademark practitioners, we’re often taught at the outset of our careers to try to obtain the broadest possible rights for your clients.
 As a result, many brand owners have been granted what is essentially an undue monopoly to use their brand for goods and services in which they have no interest.
 From a brand owner’s perspective, this can be a useful strategy to prevent others from adopting similar brands.
 But in the meantime, trademark registers have become cluttered with unused,overly broad trademarks that block other brand owners from legitimately protecting their own marks.

-The Sky v SkyKick case seemed like an opportunity to kickstart the process of fixing up cluttered registers.
-And the Advocate General seemed to agree – while he found that “lack of clarity or precision of some or all terms in a specification is not an invalidity ground”, he also found that a registration covering the overly broad term “computer software” was unjustified, contrary to public interest and likely to amount to a bad faith filing.
+The Sky v SkyKick case seemed like it might present an opportunity to kickstart the process of fixing up cluttered registers.
+And the Advocate General seemed to agree – while he found that “lack of clarity or precision of some or all terms in a specification is not an invalidity ground”, he also found that a registration covering the overly broad term “computer software” was unjustified, contrary to public interest and (controversially) likely to amount to a bad faith filing.

-So while brand owners will be relieved that their all encompassing trademarks are somewhat safe for now, the signs do point to the need for trademark practitioners to be prepared for a new wave of attacks on trademarks for specifications that lack “clarity and precision”.
+So while brand owners will be relieved that their all encompassing trademarks are somewhat safe for now, the signs do point to the need for brand owners and trademark practitioners to be prepared for a new wave of attacks on trademarks for specifications that lack “clarity and precision”.
 (See our earlier blog post for our tips on best practice specification drafting.)
 It appears that IP offices are also tightening up on their acceptance of acceptable goods and services terms (some, including New Zealand’s, have announced they will no longer accept the term “computer software” without limitation).
 It seems likely that the days of brand owners obtaining trademarks that are unnecessarily broad in scope and coverage are dwindling.